Employee Financial Wellness Program: What Is It and How Can It Benefit Small Business?

 What Is a Financial Wellness Program?

 To help combat stresses around money matters, employers may want to implement a financial wellness program for employees.
 These programs are aimed at educating employees to help them manage their money and reduce financial burdens.
-Financial wellness programs may include features such as personal financial coaching on specific topics, online education, budgeting tools, and credit resources.
+Financial wellness programs may include features such as personal financial coaching on specific topics, online education, budgeting tools, credit resources, alternatives to traditional banking, and flexible access to earned wages.

 Examples of How Employee Financial Wellness Programs Can Help Employees